colossus9/colossus9.github.io/content.md

 - Pro-active alerts with [hubot](https://hubot.github.com)
     - An interactive, 24/7 employees

-There are multiple ChatOps tools available, I have personally used Slack and Flowdock frequently.
+There are multiple ChatOps tools available, I have personally used [Slack](https://slack.com/) and [Flowdock](https://www.flowdock.com) frequently.

-Documentation is another key aspect of my work.
+**Documentation** is another key aspect of my work.
+Technical work cannot be valued unless it is articulated correctly.
 I can claim to have exceptional technical and non-technical writing abilities, and I constantly apply writing to everything I do.
 This includes how-to's, implementation steps, training material, etc. Lately I have focused on writing Markdown-formatted documents on our internal GitHub Enterprise instance.

-I have had the privilege of serving in multiple roles and capacities over the course of my career and am always looking to apply and expand my expertise.
-Some of the roles I have served in includes:
+I have had the privilege of serving in multiple roles and capacities over the course of my career and am always looking to apply and expand my expertise. **Some of the roles** I have served in includes:

 - Evangelist of GitHub Enterprise, DevOps Methodology and ChatOps
 - Business Liason, listening to requirements